ronaldoussoren/py2app/doc/index.rst

                           (default is dist)
   --site-packages         include the system and user site-packages into
                           sys.path
+  --strip (-S)            strip debug and local symbols from output (on by
+                          default, for compatibility)
+  --prefer-ppc		  Force application to run translated on i386
+                          (LSPrefersPPC=True)
   --debug-modulegraph     Drop to pdb console after the module finding phase
                           is complete
-  --strip (-S)            strip debug and local symbols from output (on by
-                          default, for compatibility)
   --debug-skip-macholib   skip macholib phase (app will not be standalone!)